Journalist Ronan Farrow to speak in Seattle about #MeToo’s impact

 He recently signed on to develop documentaries for HBO — his first return to television since working as an investigative reporter and anchor for MSNBC and NBC News.

 “The television medium gets to an audience in a way that’s different,” Farrow said.
-“Tough stories can affect change really powerfully in a visual medium.”
+“Tough stories can effect change really powerfully in a visual medium.”

 And when he is not doing all that, Farrow plays music and is a voracious reader.
 These days, it’s a lot of mysteries, going back to Raymond Chandler and Agatha Christie. (“Hard-boiled detective novels.
 That was a jag I was on for a while.”)
 George Packer’s “Our Man,” about American diplomat Richard Holbrooke.
 Haruki Murakami’s “Kafka on the Shore” and David Sedaris’ short stories.